-Apple is working on the most advanced chips for its unannounced AR/VR headset and now a new report has claimed that the headset will have two processors, one with the same level of computing power as M1 along with a lower-end chip to handle input from different sensors.
+Apple is working on the most advanced chips for its unannounced AR/VR headset.
+Now, a new report has claimed that the headset will have two processors, one with the same computing power as M1 and a lower-end chip to handle input from different sensors.

-According to Apple analyst Ming-chi Kuo, the headset may come with at least six-eight optical modules to simultaneously provide continuous video see-through AR services, reports The Verge.
+Apple analyst Ming-chi Kuo reports that the headset may come with at least six-eight optical modules to simultaneously provide continuous video see-through AR services, reports The Verge.

-The device is also said to have two 4K OLED microdisplays from Sony.
+The device also has two 4K OLED microdisplays from Sony.

 The analyst noted that creating a virtual or mixed-reality headset is much more complicated than making products like Apple’s best iPhones, such as the iPhone 13.